-Text proposed by the Commission Amendment 2.
-The documentation shall contain at least 2.
-The core documentation shall contain at the following information: least the following information:
+- 2. The documentation shall contain at least the following information: - 2.
+The core documentation shall contain at least the following information:

 This change follows the amendments to Recital 65 and Article 28(1).

 (b) the name and contact details of the data protection officer, if any;